✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 How does creatine boost cellular energy and ATP?

 Creatine phosphate donates its phosphate group directly to ADP to regenerate ATP almost instantaneously, without requiring oxygen.
-Creatine monohydrate supplementation increases the total pool of phosphocreatine in muscle cells by 10–40%, allowing athletes to sustain maximal power output for longer before fatigue sets in.
+Creatine monohydrate supplementation increases the total pool of phosphocreatine in muscle cells by 10–40%, allowing athletes to sustain maximal power output longer before fatigue sets in.

 What is the difference between aerobic and anaerobic ATP production?

 Aerobic ATP production occurs in mitochondria using oxygen and produces 36–38 ATP per glucose molecule β€” highly efficient for long-duration efforts.
 Anaerobic ATP production doesn't require oxygen and produces only 2 ATP per glucose quickly, powering high-intensity efforts lasting seconds to minutes.
+Both systems are always working together; the ratio shifts depending on effort intensity.

 Can NAD+ supplements improve cellular energy levels in athletes?